toastylol/Genshin-Stats/README.md

 ### be advised that this requires knowing what you're doing, along with browser devtools knowledge!
 > the warning only applies if you are manually creating your widget!
-- use this [widget creation script](https://gist.github.com/aamiaa/7cdd590e3949cd654758bc90bcb4710b) by aamia.
+- 1a. use this [widget creation script](https://gist.github.com/aamiaa/7cdd590e3949cd654758bc90bcb4710b) by aamia. skip steps `1b` and `iv` if you are using this.
-- if you want to manually go thru the creation process, follow the steps in this [blog post](https://chloecinders.com/blog/discord-widgets) by chloecinders to create your discord application, social sdk profile and widget design.
+- 1b. if you want to manually go thru the creation process, follow the steps in this [blog post](https://chloecinders.com/blog/discord-widgets) by chloecinders to create your discord application, social sdk profile and widget design.
-- clone this repo and create a .env file with your `GENSHIN_UID`, `DISCORD_BOT_TOKEN`, `DISCORD_USER_ID` and `DISCORD_CLIENT_ID`
+- 2. clone this repo and create a .env file with your `GENSHIN_UID`, `DISCORD_BOT_TOKEN`, `DISCORD_USER_ID` and `DISCORD_CLIENT_ID`
-- run `node enkaUser.js` to sync your genshin stats to discord thru [enka](https://enka.network/).
+- 3. run `node enkaUser.js` to sync your genshin stats to discord thru [enka](https://enka.network/).
-- use a snippet from [discord previews server](https://discord.com/channels/603970300668805120/1509942620762276011) to add it to your profile!
+- 4. use a snippet from [discord previews server](https://discord.com/channels/603970300668805120/1509942620762276011) to add it to your profile!
 ----
 if you wish to update your stats, just run the program again and restart your discord to view changes.